What's Your "Dare To" Story?

 He went on to own several businesses, but after his last company sold, Justin decided it was time to turn his business skills toward making a difference for cannabis consumers.
 He founded Reepher, which provides coverage for cannabis DUI and possession charges for a monthly fee.

-While marketing and advertising have been a challenge, Just says having a vision and being persistent helped the company overcome these obstacles experienced by many ancillary cannabis brands.
+While marketing and advertising have been a challenge, Justin says having a vision and being persistent helped the company overcome these obstacles experienced by many ancillary cannabis brands.

 “Attending MJBizCon has opened doors to partnerships, friends and avenues for new opportunities,” Justin adds.